eventrac/slate/source/index.html.md

 id | The ID of the race
 name | The Name of the race
 capacity | The capacity of the race.
-Once this is met *has_capacity* will be false date | The date of the event in UTC closing_date | The closing date of the event in UTC event | The event object (see event object) has_capacity | Boolean indicating if the race has capacity for new participants to enter status | One of "open", "closed", "full" - "open" indicates that participants can enter this race.  "closed", "full" indicates the race cannot be entered at this time
+Once this is met *has_capacity* will be false participant_count | The number of confirmed participants. date | The date of the event in UTC closing_date | The closing date of the event in UTC description | The race description as set by the organiser event | The event object (see event object) has_capacity | Boolean indicating if the race has capacity for new participants to enter status | One of "open", "closed", "full" - "open" indicates that participants can enter this race.  "closed", "full" indicates the race cannot be entered at this time